Viki-07/Viki-07/README.md

 - 🌱 I’m currently learning **Machine Learning , AI**

 - 👯 I’m looking to collaborate on **Projects based on Flutter**
+- 👯 I’m looking to collaborate on High-Performance C/C++ Projects

 - 📫 How to reach me **vikim9045@gmail.com**